Trent University

 Experiential Extras

-Experiential education can take so many forms, from making a presentation in class, to participating in a club or group, securing a placement or community based research course, or a study abroad experience.
+Experiential education can take so many forms, from making a presentation in class, to participating in a club or group, securing a placement/internship, completing a community based research course, participating in a study abroad experience or summer field school, or attending a lecture series.
 Here are some examples:

 Experiential Catalogue